The Phillips around the world

 Conversations: Impressionist and Modern Masterworks from The Phillips Collection

 Conversations presents 89 iconic paintings and sculptures arranged thematically from the early 19th century through the present day as a series of intimate and striking visual conversations.
-This major international touring exhibition provides new audiences in Asia with access—for the first time—to one of the world’s premiere modern and contemporary art collections.
 Rooted in museum founder Duncan Phillips’s belief in bringing together “congenial spirits among the artists from different parts of the world and from different periods of time,” Conversations demonstrates his conviction that art is a universal language and advances one of the Phillips’s primary institutional goals—to foster a global conversation and enliven exchange among people of all backgrounds through the language of modern and contemporary art.

 JULY 2–OCTOBER 22, 2014